andreped/livermask/README.md

 > dcm2niix -s y -m y "path_to_CT_folder" "output_name"

 It is possible to set "." for "output_name", which in theory should output a file with the same name as the DICOM folder, but that doesn't seem to happen...

+NOTE2: Requirements.txt is outdated.
+I would use setup.py for installing the correct dependencies.
+Will update requirements.txt in the future.